antzGames/Godot-A-Star-Pathfinding-for-Gridmaps/README.md

 ## GridMap location to world space and vice versa

-One of the things I should have discussed in the tutorial video is that GridMap co-ordinate system is not the same as the world space.
+Remember, GridMap co-ordinate system is not the same as the world space.
+This is the one of the uses of my custom dock.
+However, in your code you can get this information by using the two following methods.

-You need to convert GridMap locations to world space with:
+To convert GridMap locations to world space with:

 `grid_map.map_to_local(map_position: Vector3i) -> Vector3`

-to convert world locations to GridMap locations with:
+To convert world locations to GridMap locations with:

 `grid_map.local_to_map(local_position: Vector3) -> Vector3i`